zed-eiq/how-to-use-sphinxcontrib-confluencebuilder/source/index.rst

 Use this when you have documentation that is:

+:One-way sync:
+  confluencebuilder only provides one-way sync between your repository and confluence.

+  This forces you to use the Sphinx documentation repository as your single source of truth;
+  YMMV depending on where you lean re: docs-as-code.

+  ..
+DANGER:: **IMPORTANT** Don't lose track of where the source
+      repository is located!

+      sphinxcontrib-confluencebuilder only provides a one-way sync.
+      If you lose the source repository, you either have to stick to editing the content only in Confluence, or manually recreate the repository by copy-pasting content.
 :Does not use Scroll Versions versioning:
   Versioning with Scroll Versions does not work using this toolchain.